joshbegley/nyt-latest/README.md

 `Pennsylvania, Ohio and Texas topped the list of places seeing the most vote-by-mail distortions, according to new data.`\
 https://nytimes.com/interactive/2020/11/02/technology/us-states-misinformation-pennsylvania.html?searchResultPosition=8

-**Vienna Shooting Live Updates: City Center in Chaos After ‘Terrorist Attack’**\
+**Vienna Shooting Live Updates: City Center in Chaos After Gunmen Open Fire**\
-`Several people were reported injured in the shooting Monday night in the heart of Austria’s capital.
-The country’s interior minister called it a terrorist attack.`\
+`Several people were reported injured in what officials described as “an obvious terror attack” Monday night in the heart of Austria’s capital.`\
 https://nytimes.com/2020/11/02/world/europe/vienna-austria-attack-shooter.html?searchResultPosition=9

 **The World Lost Emile Bruneau When We Needed Him Most**\